BattModels/asimtools/docs/asimplify.rst

 .. code-block:: console

-    export ASIMTOOLS_asimmodule_DIR=/path/to/my/asimmodule/dir/
+    export ASIMTOOLS_ASIMMODULE_DIR=/path/to/my/asimmodule/dir/

-You can then move the ``ase_eos.py`` asimmodule into a directory called ``ase_eos`` and place it in the asimmodule directory.
+You can then move the ``ase_eos.py`` asimmodule to ``/path/to/my/asimmodule/dir/`` i.e. the asimmodule directory.
 This allows you to refer to asimmodules prepended with the asimmodule dir as below

 .. code-block:: yaml